 Masteron

-Drostanolone, commonly known as Masteron, is a DHT-derived anabolic steroid highly prized for its ability to provide muscle hardness, definition, and a dry, [vascular] appearance.
+Drostanolone, commonly known as Masteron, is a DHT-derived anabolic steroid used for muscle hardness, definition, and a dry, [vascular] appearance when body fat is already low.

-Originally developed for the treatment of breast cancer, masteron has found significant use in bodybuilding, particularly during cutting phases and contest preparation.
-The compound acts as a mild AI, helping to reduce overall estrogen levels and combat water retention from other compounds in a cycle.
+Originally developed for the treatment of breast cancer, Masteron has found significant use in bodybuilding, particularly during cutting phases and contest preparation.
+It can make a cycle look and feel less estrogenic, but it should not be treated as a true AI or relied on to control estradiol in heavily aromatizing stacks.

 Masteron is a finishing and refinement compound.
 Its best use case is when body fat is already low enough, roughly below 12–14%, where increased hardness, reduced subcutaneous water, and the visual “drying” effect actually appear in the mirror.
 At 18% body fat, masteron does very little visible work.